Health and Physical Education

 Sample Classes

-• This course addresses the knowledge, fundamental techniques and motor skill analysis appropriate for the development of children’s games, dance and gymnastics.
-The focus of this course is on curriculum development, methods and materials for planning and implementing a total developmental program for elementary physical education.
-Includes teaching experiences and appropriate computer software usage.
+• This course addresses the knowledge, fundamental techniques and motor skill analysis appropriate for the development of children’s games, dance, and gymnastics.
+The focus of this course is on curriculum development, methods, and materials for planning and implementing a total developmental program for elementary physical education.
+This course requires a 16-hour early field experience at local elementary schools which provides for the practical application of concepts presented in HPE 3450.

 ©